fract4d/gnofract4d/README.md

 Linting
 =======

-Pylint is being used to detect code that doesn't follow the [PEP8 style](https://www.python.org/dev/peps/pep-0008/) guide and potentially erroneus code in Python.
+Pylint is being used to detect code that doesn't follow the [PEP8 style](https://www.python.org/dev/peps/pep-0008/) guide and potentially erroneous code in Python.
 You can run it in two ways:
- - Directly (firstly you should install pylint throw pip3):
+ - Directly (firstly you should install pylint through pip3):
 ```
 $ sudo pip3 install pylint
 $ ./bin/pylint.sh